Category Archives: Greek Royals

 The newlyweds lived in a palace in St. Petersburg on the English Embankment and were given rooms at the Catherine Palace at Tsarskoye Selo.
 Paul and Alexandra’s marriage was a happy one but sadly, it was to be a short marriage.

-Alexandra and Paul; Photo Credit – Wikipedia
+Alexandra and Paul; Credit – Wikipedia

 It seems that the fall in the boat was not the actual cause of the premature labor.
 An autopsy showed that Alexandra’s premature labor was caused by eclampsia, a condition that causes a pregnant woman, usually previously diagnosed with preeclampsia (high blood pressure and protein in the urine), to develop seizures or coma.
 Nephritis, a kidney disorder, and heart damage were also detected.

 Alexandra was buried in the Peter and Paul Cathedral in St. Petersburg.
-At her funeral, Paul could not bear to have the coffin closed and his brother Sergei had to take him in his arms and lead him away.
+At her funeral, her husband Paul could not bear to have the coffin closed and his brother Sergei had to take him in his arms and lead him away.
 In 1939, at the request of Alexandra’s nephew King George II of Greece and the Greek government, the Soviet government allowed Alexandra’s remains to be transferred to Greece.
 Her coffin was removed from the crypt in the Peter and Paul Cathedral, put aboard a Greek ship, and brought back to Greece where it was reinterred at the traditional burial site of the Greek royal family, the Royal Cemetery on the grounds of Tatoi Palace.
 Alexandra’s original marble tomb in the Peter and Paul Cathedral was placed over its original site and is the only tomb in the cathedral over an empty grave.

 Tatoi Cemetery; Photo Credit – www.findagrave.com